filthyfil/hack/README.md

 This program is an assembler written in c++.
 It translates assembly into machine code.

- - hackVM.cpp ( in progress )
+ - hackVM2.cpp
-This is a VM similar to JVM
+This is a VM translator similar to JVM that converts VM code to Hack assembly.
+Supports full VM command set including arithmetic, memory access, program flow, and function calls.

  - hackcompiler ( not started )

  - hackOS ( not started )

+### Web Applications:
+ - streamlit_apps/ ( completed )
+User-friendly web interfaces for the development tools:
+  * Main Dashboard - Central hub for all tools
+  * Assembler App - Convert assembly to machine code
+  * VM Translator App - Convert VM code to assembly
+  * Built-in examples, code analysis, and download functionality

+Run with: `cd streamlit_apps && streamlit run main_app.py`